Persist-Lab/persist-lab.github.io/_pages/about.md

 <div style="height: 450px; overflow: auto;">
   <font color="brown"><i>23 September, 2024</i></font> <br/>
 <font> It's official!
 Our NIH R21 titled "Characterizing Information Needs and Peer Engagement Regarding
-Medication for Opioid Use Disorder on Social Media" has been awarded!
-This is my first NIH grant as the PI.
+Medication for Opioid Use Disorder on Social Media" has been awarded ($451K, role: PI)!
 I am so thankful to my fantastic colleagues at CTBH and Geisel, including co-Is Dr. Sarah Lord, Dr. Jacob Borodobsky, and my mentor Dr. Lisa Marsch.
 We will build human-centric NLP pipelines to analyze online discourse and improve patient education and communication related to recovery treatment.
 Thank you, NIH!
 </font> <br/>

   <font color="brown"><i>25 July, 2024</i></font> <br/>
-<font> Dartmouth SYNERGY team received <a href="https://geiselmed.dartmouth.edu/news/2024/28m-federal-grant-to-fund-medical-innovations-from-dartmouth-health-research/">a $27.7M funding through NIH’s Clinical and Translational Science Award</a>.
+<font> Dartmouth SYNERGY team received <a href="https://geiselmed.dartmouth.edu/news/2024/28m-federal-grant-to-fund-medical-innovations-from-dartmouth-health-research/">a $27.7M funding through NIH’s Clinical and Translational Science Award</a> (PIs: Steven L. Bernstein, Anna N.A.
+Tosteson, Keith D. Paulsen).
 As a co-PI, my students and I will work on the development of an NLP pipeline to analyze pre-visit questionnaire responses and clinical notes, aiming to assess goal-aligned care.
 </font> <br/>

 <font color="brown"><i>10 June, 2024</i></font> <br/>